dkorunic/findlargedir/README.md

             Number of threads to use when calibrating and scanning [default: 24]
 ```

-(Note: This is still not merged) When using **accurate mode** (`-a` parameter) beware that large directory lookups will stall the process completely for extended periods of time.
+When using **accurate mode** (`-a` parameter) beware that large directory lookups will stall the process completely for extended periods of time.
 What this mode does is basically a secondary fully accurate pass on a possibly offending directory calculating exact number of entries.

-If you want to avoid descending into mounted filesystems (as in find -xdev option), use **one-filesystem mode** with `-o` parameter and this toggled by default.
+To avoid descending into mounted filesystems (as in find -xdev option), parameter **one-filesystem mode** is toggled by default, but it can be disabled if necessary.